-On January 6th, January 19th, March 17th, April 1st, and April 15th, and June 25th Golden Arrow released the results from the Phase IV drill program.
-(For completed details see the original news releases filed on SEDAR.)
+On January 6th, January 19th, March 17th, April 1st, April 15th, June 25th and July 9th 2015, Golden Arrow released the results from the Phase IV drill program.
 The drill program was stopped with 11,162 metres drilled.
 The results obtained indicated that new mineralization was being encountered around and below the deposit, and the limits of the deposit were not reached in all areas despite the completion of over 11,000 metres of drilling.
 It was decided to postpone the remaining 5,000-metre condemnation metallurgical and geotechnical program until after the completion of a new resource estimate and a re-evaluation of program requirements.
 Results from the drilling resulted in a substantial increase in resources but not an upgrade of a significant portion to higher categories, as was originally planned.

-1.4 Mineral Resource Estimate
+1.4 Current Mineral Resource Estimate

-On July 9th 2015 Golden Arrow released the final results from the Phase IV drill program and on July 31, 2015 released an updated mineral resource estimate for the Chinchillas project as shown in Table 1 below.
+On July 31, 2015 Golden Arrow released an updated mineral resource estimate for the Chinchillas project as shown in Table 1 below.